Tool No. 5

 What is a freelance break-even point?

-Your freelance break-even point is the exact amount of gross revenue you need to generate each month to pay for your personal living expenses, business overhead (software, hosting, insurance), and your self-employment taxes.
-It represents your absolute survival baseline.
+A freelance break-even point is the exact minimum amount of gross revenue you must generate every month to cover your personal living expenses, your business overhead, and your estimated taxes.
+At this number, your business profit is exactly zero.

 How do I calculate my freelance break-even number?